Romeo Oliva: World War II and aftermath

 On 9 September 1943, following the announcement of the armistice of Cassibile, Oliva set sail from La Spezia heading for La Maddalena with his Seventh Division, as part of the squadron of Admiral Bergamini.
-When a German air attack, on that afternoon, sank the battleship Roma, causing the death of Admiral Bergamini, Oliva found herself to be the most senior officer left in the squadron, and therefore took command, taking responsibility and the task of fulfilling the armistice orders.
-In compliance with the armistice terms, he raised the black flag, had blacks circles drawn on the decks, and sailed towards Bona, in Algeria, as Supermarina had ordered; he managed to convince Admiral Luigi Biancheri, reluctant to follow such orders, to do the same.
+When a German air attack, on that afternoon, sank the battleship Roma, causing the death of Admiral Bergamini, Oliva found himself to be the most senior officer left in the squadron, and therefore took command, taking responsibility and the task of fulfilling the armistice orders.
+In compliance with the armistice terms, he raised the black flag, had black circles drawn on the decks, and sailed towards Bona, in Algeria, as Supermarina had ordered; he managed to convince Admiral Luigi Biancheri, reluctant to follow such orders, to do the same.
 Off the Algerian coast he met the Allied naval squadron carrying Admiral Andrew Browne Cunningham and General Dwight Eisenhower; the Italian fleet then headed for Malta, where it arrived on 11 September.
 Here Oliva passed the command to Admiral Da Zara, his senior, who had come from Taranto with a naval group consisting of the battleship Duilio, the light cruiser Luigi Cadorna and Pompeo Magno and the destroyer Nicoloso da Recco.

 Oliva left the command of the 7th Division on 1 September 1944, during the co-belligerence, and in February 1945 he was given command of the Southern Tyrrhenian Naval Department (headquartered in Naples), which he held until September 1946, a year after the war's end.
-Meanwhile, he was promoted to Admiral.
+Meanwhile, he was promoted to admiral.

 He subsequently commanded the Taranto Naval Department until March 1948, and then was commander in chief of the fleet of the newly formed Marina Militare until 14 December 1950.

 He left the active service on 1 January 1952 after reaching the age limits, and died in Rome on 17 May 1975.